For the Lord God is a sun and a shield. The Lord will give grace and glory. He withholds no good thing from those who walk blamelessly. Psalm 84:11

 Jesus Heals Ten Lepers

-11 As he was on his way to Jerusalem, he was passing along the borders of Samaria and Galilee.
+11 As Jesus was on his way to Jerusalem, he was passing along the borders of Samaria and Galilee.
 12 As he entered into a certain village, ten men who were lepers met him, who stood at a distance.
-13 They lifted up their voices, saying, “Jesus, Master, have mercy on us!”
+13 They raised their voices, saying, “Jesus, Master, have mercy on us!”

 The Coming of the Kingdom

-20 Being asked by the Pharisees when the Kingdom of God would come, he answered them, “The Kingdom of God does not come with observation; 21 neither will they say, ‘Look, here!’ or, ‘Look, there!’ for behold, the Kingdom of God is within you.”
+20 Being asked by the Pharisees when the Kingdom of God would come, he answered them, “The Kingdom of God does not come with observation, 21 nor will they say, ‘Look, here!’ or ‘Look, there!’ for the Kingdom of God is within you.”

 22 He said to the disciples, “The days will come when you will desire to see one of the days of the Son of Man, and you will not see it.
-23 They will tell you, ‘Look, here!’ or ‘Look, there!’
-Don’t go away or follow after them, 24 for as the lightning, when it flashes out of one part under the sky, shines to another part under the sky; so will the Son of Man be in his day.
+23 They will tell you, ‘Look here!’ or ‘Look there!’
+Do not go away or follow after them, 24 for like the lightning, when it flashes out of one part under the sky, shines to another part under the sky, so will the Son of Man be in his day.
 25 But first, he must suffer many things and be rejected by this generation.
-26 As it was in the days of Noah, even so will it be also in the days of the Son of Man.
-27 They ate, they drank, they married, and they were given in marriage until the day that Noah entered into the ship, and the flood came and destroyed them all.
-28 Likewise, even as it was in the days of Lot: they ate, they drank, they bought, they sold, they planted, they built; 29 but in the day that Lot went out from Sodom, it rained fire and sulfur from the sky and destroyed them all.
+26 As it was in the days of Noah, just the same, it will also be in the days of the Son of Man.
+27 They ate, they drank, they married, and they were given in marriage until the day that Noah entered into the ship, and the flood came and destroyed all of them.
+28 Likewise, just as it was in the days of Lot: they ate, they drank, they bought, they sold, they planted, they built; 29 but on the day that Lot went out from Sodom, it rained fire and sulfur from the sky and destroyed all of them.

 30 It will be the same way in the day that the Son of Man is revealed.
 31 In that day, he who will be on the housetop and his goods in the house, let him not go down to take them away.
 Let him who is in the field likewise not turn back.
 32 Remember Lot’s wife!
-33 Whoever seeks to save his life loses it, but whoever loses his life preserves it.
+33 Whoever tries to preserve his life will lose it, but whoever loses his life will preserve it.
 34 I tell you, in that night there will be two people in one bed.
-One will be taken and the other will be left.
+One will be taken, and the other will be left.

 He said to them, “Where the body is, there the vultures will also be gathered together.”